 You’ll find a range of grocery stores and supermarkets in Panama City.
 Riba Smith is a high-end supermarket, while El Rey and Super 99 are everyday supermarkets.
 Pricemart is a Costco-style market where you can stock up on essentials in bulk.

-Local mercados (farmer’s markets) and independent shops are really affordable and great places to stock up on fresh, locally-sourced produce, baked goods, and more.
+Local mercardo (farmer’s markets) and independent shops are really affordable and great places to stock up on fresh, locally sourced produce, baked goods, fish, and more.

-If this is an area of your budget where you’d like to save money, learn to cook and shop as the locals do!
+If you’d like to save money in this area of your budget, learn to cook and shop as the locals do!
 Purchasing locally sourced products and national brands will lower your grocery bill tremendously, as will frequenting your local vegetable markets and neighborhood shops.

 Panama City also has incredible restaurants in a variety of price ranges.
-On the low end, you can get a delicious meal for $4-$5 per person at a fonda (Panamanian restaurant), whereas, at a mid-range restaurant, you’ll pay closer to $15-$25 per person.
+On the low end, you can get a delicious meal for $4-$5 per person at a Fonda (Panamanian restaurant), whereas at a mid-range restaurant, you’ll pay closer to $10-$20 per person.

-On average, expect to spend approximately $500 – $600 per month on groceries for two people if you purchase a mix of locally sourced products and imported items.
+On average, expect to spend approximately $500 – $600 monthly on groceries for two people if you purchase a mix of locally sourced products and imported items.

 Utility Costs in Panama City

-In some cases, your utility costs will be included in your rent, but not always.
+Sometimes, your utility costs will be included in your rent in Panama, but not always.
 Here’s an overview of what you can expect to pay in utilities, but keep in mind that these costs may vary depending on the size of your home, the number of people in your household, and your usage habits.

-In Panama City, electricity is usually not included in your rent because some people use an air conditioner all the time.
-Your landlord may include the first $25 per month in electricity then you’re responsible for all charges over $25.
+In Panama City, electricity is usually not included in rent because some people use an air conditioner all the time.
+Your landlord may include the first $25 per month in electricity, but you’re responsible for all charges over $25.

 Before you agree to rent in Panama City, get confirmation that the electricity bill is current.
-If there are outstanding charges, they must be paid before the electric company will turn on the power to your house/condo.
+If there are outstanding charges, they must be paid before the electric company turns on the power for your house/condo.

 Electricity

-Because of the warm, humid climate in Panama City, you may rely on air conditioning and/or a dehumidifier to keep your home comfortable.
+Because of Panama City’s warm, humid climate, you may rely on air conditioning and/or a dehumidifier to keep your home comfortable.
 If this is the case, expect to pay higher rates for electricity.
 Plan to pay between $100 and $200 per month for electricity, depending on the size of your home.

 In Panama City, central air conditioning is rare.
 Most houses or apartments have split air conditioning systems in each room.
-To save money, only turn on the air conditioner in the room you are in and keep the doors closed to the other rooms.
+To save money, only turn on the air conditioner in your room and keep the doors closed to the other rooms.

 Water

 The cost of water is typically included in the price of your rental.
-On the off-chance that it isn’t, plan to spend about $100 per year for unlimited water use.
+If it isn’t, plan to spend about $100 per year for unlimited water use.

 Gas